rodumani/CS374/dp2/dp2.md

     4. Automatically save the attached files at external file server and browse them.
     5. Filter mail with and without attached files.
     6. Automatically upload it on drive.
-    7. Suggest attachment title if it's title is not clear e.g. document.pdf, thesis.docx
+    7. Suggest subtitle of the attachment if attachment's title is not clear e.g. document.pdf, thesis.docx
     8. Support mark star on attachment.
     9. Rename attachment.
     10. Apply plug-ins to an attachment when it arrives.
+    11. Suggest to group attachments in each folders by e-mail address which TA already knows.

 3. **HMW prevent from forgetting the attachment?**
     1. **Set different background color on editor if attachment exists or not**